Nightlord851108/Note/Network/TCP_IP.md

 ## TCP/IP Model
 It's a concise version of OSI model.
 TCP/IP model contains four layers, instead of seven layers in OSI model.
-1. Network Access/Link layer
+1. [Network Access/Link layer](#network-access-layer): Cover data-link and physical layer in OSI model.
+It's the method to transfer a packet from the internet layer of one machine to the internet layer of another.
-2. Internet layer
+2. [Internet layer](#internet-layer): Cover network layer in OSI model.
+To transmit a packet through network.
-3. Host-to-Host/Transport layer
+3. [Host-to-Host/Transport layer](#transport-layer): Cover transport layer in OSI model.
+To solve if the data to transport arrived, and whether the sequence of data arrived is correct problems.
-4. Protocol/Application layer
+4. [Protocol/Application layer](#application-layer): Cover application, presentation, and session layers in OSI model.
+A layer for applications to communicate through internet.

 ### TCP/IP vs OSI
 ![TCP/IP model vs OSI model](https://cdncontribute.geeksforgeeks.org/wp-content/uploads/tcpAndOSI.png)